Yubico/webauthn-recovery-extension/README.md

 ## Recovery Credentials Extension (`recovery`)

-This extension allows for recovery credentials to be registered with an RP, which can be used for account recovery in the case of a lost or destroyed _main authenticator_.
-This is done by associating one or more _backup authenticators_ with the main authenticator, after which the latter can provide additional credentials for account recovery to the RP without involving the backup authenticators.
+This extension allows for recovery credentials to be registered with an RP, which can be used for account recovery in the case of a lost or destroyed _primary authenticator_.
+This is done by associating one or more _backup authenticators_ with the primary authenticator, after which the latter can provide additional credentials for account recovery to the RP without involving the backup authenticators.

 In summary, the extension works like this:

- 1. The main authenticator first generates public keys and credential IDs for recovery credentials.
-These are stored by the RP and associated with the main authenticator's credential, the _main credential_.
-These are delivered through the authenticator data, and therefore signed by the main credential.
+ 1. The primary authenticator first generates public keys and credential IDs for recovery credentials.
+These are stored by the RP and associated with the primary authenticator's credential, the _primary credential_.
+These are delivered through the authenticator data, and therefore signed by the primary credential.

- 1. After losing the main authenticator, account recovery can be done by creating a new credential with the backup authenticator.
+ 1. After losing the primary authenticator, account recovery can be done by creating a new credential with the backup authenticator.
 The backup authenticator receives the recovery credential IDs from the RP, and can use one of them to derive the private key corresponding to the recovery public key.
-The backup authenticator uses this private key to sign the new credential public key, thus creating a signature chain from the main credential to the new credential.
+The backup authenticator uses this private key to sign the new credential public key, thus creating a signature chain from the primary credential to the new credential.

- 1. Upon verifying the recovery signature, the RP invalidates the main credential and all recovery credentials associated with it, and replaces it with the new credential.
-The backup authenticator is thus "promoted" and replaces the main authenticator.
+ 1. Upon verifying the recovery signature, the RP invalidates the primary credential and all recovery credentials associated with it, and replaces it with the new credential.
+The backup authenticator is thus "promoted" and replaces the primary authenticator.

-In order for the RP to detect when recovery credentials can be registered, or need to be updated, the main authenticator keeps a _recovery credentials state counter_ defined as follows.
+In order for the RP to detect when recovery credentials can be registered, or need to be updated, the primary authenticator keeps a _recovery credentials state counter_ defined as follows.
 Let `state` be initialized to 0.
 Performing a device reset resets `state` to 0.
 When the set of registered backup authenticators for the device changes (e.g., on adding or removing a backup authenticator, including adding the first backup authenticator) `state` is